kodkupa/iiot2025.github.io/README.md

 The documents that are linked on the site such as the *privacy_policy.pdf* etc. are in the `static/documents` folder, replace them there if needed.

+## Update Results

+The data for the results pages is stored in the `results.json` file in the `src/lib/json-data` folder.

+Create the results table in Excel, you can find an example file at [static/excel/results.xlsx](static/excel/results.xlsx) with the correct format.

+If you want to display the awarded medals, create a column named `Award`.
+There are three available values in this column: `gold`, `silver` and `bronze`.
+If the team didn't get any award, leave the corresponding cell empty.

+The rest of the columns header names should match the example format.

+After that, use an [Excel to JSON converter](https://tableconvert.com/excel-to-json) to convert it into an **Array of Object*** format.

+*(On the linked site, choose the *Array of Object* option for the JSON format.)

+(You can also check the data in the `results.json` file for the required final JSON format.)

 ## Authors

 | Github | Email |